 - Transitional scheme.
 One of the objectives of Keystart is to help West Australians access the home ownership market.
 When clients’ financial circumstances improve, they are free to refinance to a provider that can offer bundled financial solutions that Keystart does not offer (such as credit cards or financial planning services) or other solutions that may support their individual objectives.
 Almost 80% have transitioned to a private lender.

 - Quality loan-book.
-Over 90% of Keystart clients are in excess of their repayments by one month.
-The benchmark default rate in the mortgage market has been consistently above 1% of a loan book.
-Keystart’s default rate has been consistently between 0.25% and 0.5%.
+Approximately 90% of Keystart clients are in excess of their repayments by one month or more.
+The benchmark default rate in the mortgage market has been consistently above 1.3% of a loan book.
+Keystart’s default rate has been consistently below 1%.

 - Full documentation.
 Keystart maintains strict criteria to ensure its clients can comfortably service a loan and sustain their home ownership journey.